Housing through the student organisation

 Most student organisations offer various types of student housing.
 There is generally housing for singles, couples, families and for people with disabilities.
 Many student organisations also have a certain number of properties reserved for students on international programmes or students coming through an exchange agreement.

-It is a good idea to apply in good time.
+It is worthwhile applying in good time.
 Many of the student organisations have an annual deadline for applications for the main allocation of student accommodation at the start of programmes/courses, so it is worth finding out about the application procedure in good time.
 You can do this through the websites of the student organisations.

 Housing through the private rental market